Algorithms for group isomorphism via group extensions and cohomology: Future directions

 \section{Future directions}

-In this paper we made significant progress on group isomorphism for groups with central radicals, extending the results of \cite{BCQ} and beginning to resolve an open problem from \cite{BCGQ}.
-We achieved an $n^{O(\log\log n)}$ algorithm for this class of groups, and polynomial-time algorithms for several prominent subclasses.
-The difficult cases seem to be when the radical $\rad(G)$ and the semisimple quotient $G/\rad(G)$ are roughly of the same size---say both are of order $\sqrt{n}$---and $G/\rad(G)$ is complicated (without this last condition, we handle such groups in Theorem~\ref{thm:ecentradwsoc}).
-Although the general case of central radicals remains open, we propose three directions for extending our work which we believe may now be within reach.
+In this paper we developed an $n^{O(\log\log n)}$-time algorithm to test isomorphism of groups with central radicals, extending the results of \cite{BCQ} and beginning to resolve an open problem from \cite{BCGQ}.
+We also developed an $n^{O(\log\log n)}$-time algorithm for groups with elementary abelian radical (not necessarily central), and polynomial-time algorithms for several prominent subclasses of central radical groups.
+The ``difficult'' cases---those where we do not yet know how to improve beyond $n^{O(\log \log n)}$---seem to be when the radical $\rad(G)$ and the semisimple quotient $G/\rad(G)$ are roughly of the same size---say both are of order $\sqrt{n}$---and $G/\rad(G)$ is complicated (without this last condition, we handle such groups in Theorem~\ref{thm:ecentradwsoc}; see Remark~\ref{rmk:tradeoff}).
+Although a polynomial-time algorithm for the general case of central radicals remains open, we propose several directions for extending our work which we believe may now be within reach.